Turn Your Smartphone into a Spectroscope

 Solar Spectrum

-Finally, if you point the phone at a bright blue sky, you obtain the spectrum of the Sun ith the following result…
+Finally, if you point the phone at a bright blue sky, you obtain the spectrum of the Sun with the following result…

-The second order spectrum is just about faintly visible to the left of the “rainbow” on the right.
-Just distinguishable too some subtle grey vertical lines which are several of the Fraunhofer absorption lines in the spectrum of our local star.
+The second order spectrum is just about visible to the left of the “rainbow” on the right in this image (increase your screen brightness if invisible).
+Just discernable also are some subtle darker vertical lines – the Fraunhofer absorption lines – in the spectrum of our local star.

 Overall Impressions